Cosmology, the study of the origin & structure of the universe:

 During the TV episode, Leonard demolished another NASA conspiracy theory.
 He commented that this type of measurement is the only definitive technique to prove that humans actually did reach the moon and left objects on its surface.

 This type of measurement only proves that one part of the Flat Earth belief system is incorrect and that the distance from the Earth to the moon is about 80 times that estimated by Flat Earthers.
-Proof 20 does not prove that the Earth is roughly spherical in shape.
+This proof does not prove that the Earth is roughly spherical in shape.

 RELATED FEATURE ESSAYS on Cosmology, the study of the origin & structure of the universe:

 An excellent You Tube video of how life on Earth would be very different if it was actually flat:

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.

 Copyright © 2016 & 2017 by Ontario Consultants on Religious

 Click on one of the links ^^ above at the < < left, or use this search bar: